 A chance meeting with boyhood friend Oliver (a tremendous Ewen Leslie), who has recently lost his job at Henry’s sawmill, allows Christian to meet his family: wife Charlotte (Miranda Otto) and all-important daughter, Hedvig (Odessa Young), a tom boy with pink hair, nose ring, as much intelligence as attitude and who, in her middle teens, is moving towards womanhood.
 Though no character is necessarily given the lead, Young’s performance blends adolescent feistiness and desperate confusion superbly.
 Away from the deadpan humour and witty interplay of a doting father and loving daughter there is a persistent, but intangible, sense of dread.
 Stone introduces alcoholism, drug abuse, suicide and a jail term into the mix but although it may sound like a soap opera plot to rival Neighbours or Home and Away, the director demonstrates an understated maturity, allowing each element to hit home, nothing superfluous or included for purely shock value.

 Mark Bradshaw’s score is never intrusive or overbearing, full of deep strings and harsh piano chords, complimenting the beautiful, sombre tones chosen by cinematographer Andrew Commis.
 Though very definitely located – or at least shot – in rural NSW, the people of this unnamed village leave town to work “up north”, attend interviews “in the city” and go away “to the lake” for the weekend, lending this tale of familial struggle and conflict a definite universality.
 Benefitting from a uniformly superb ensemble cast, and stellar work from his composer and director of photography, Stone has realised a very fine first film.
-The Daughter
+The Daughter is a must-see.

 Matthew Anderson | @behind_theseens